connectedway/meta-connectedway/README.md

 - openfiles-dbg: Deploys debug sources, binaries, and libraries

-cmake recipe for version 3.22.3:  Openfiles depends on cmake version > 3.20. the default cmake provided by hardknott is 3.19.
+cmake recipe for version 3.22.3:  Openfiles depends on cmake version > 3.20. the default cmake provided by hardknott and dunfell is 3.19.

 smbcp recipe:  This is an example application that utilizes the openfiles smb v2/v3 client.
-It depends on the the openfiles package as well as krb5 and mbedtls.
+It depends on the the openfiles package as well as krb5 and openssl.
 It is intended that this package will provide an example of how embedded linux applications can utilize openfiles to access remote directories using SMBv2/v3.